vindenesen/check_netscaler/README.md

 The plugin is in alpha state and feedback and feature requests are appreciated.
 Performance data is available.

-The Nitro.pm by Citrix (released under the Apache License 2.0) is required for using this plugin.

 # Installation

 On a CentOS/RHEL machine execute the following commands to install all Perl dependencies (Nagios::Plugin, LWP, JSON):